Signiant/ecs-cluster-scaledown/README.md

                         Cluster name
-  --count COUNT         Number of instances to remove [1] --max-wait MAX_WAIT   Maximum wait time (hours) [unlimited] --region REGION       The AWS region the cluster is in --profile PROFILE     The name of an aws cli profile to use.
+  --count COUNT         Number of instances to remove [1] --max-wait MAX_WAIT   Maximum wait time (hours) [unlimited] --alarm-name ALARM_NAME
+                        Alarm name to check if scale down should be attempted --region REGION       The AWS region the cluster is in --profile PROFILE     The name of an aws cli profile to use.
   --verbose             Turn on DEBUG logging